mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

         6247768 development tap_jupy  mnagaso  R       0:00      1 c201-022
 ```

-It takes about 1 mintue or so to finishing a initial setup.
+It takes about 1 mintue or so to finishing an initial setup.
 Then, you can access the jupyter notebook server by openning the link indicated at the last of the `jupyter.out` file.

 This link is something like:
 ```